Q: What is a community foundation?

 Q: How and where are funds invested?

 A: Funds are invested in options based on the client’s expected timeline for requesting grants from his or her funds.
-CCF-LA’s current investment options include a Balanced Pool designed for permanently endowed funds and, for a longer horizon of over three years, an Intermediate Fund for the 18-to-36-month time period for recommending grants and cash options for granting needs.
+CCF-LA’s current investment options include a Balanced Pool designed for permanently endowed funds; a Short-Term Investment Fund, which preserves capital for a short timespan while client funds are being designated and granted; and an Intermediate Fund for the 18-to-36-month time period for recommending grants and cash options for granting needs.
 Clients may also ask CCF-LA to consider funding options they select.
 In all cases, the foundation is committed to being transparent when it comes to fund management and maintaining a socially responsible investment policy.

 Q: Who do the funds help?

 A: Grants from CCF-LA are made to support the mission of the Catholic Church and to support those organizations closely aligned with that mission.
 Because CCF-LA clients influence how and where their funds are given, grantees can include a wide array of charitable organizations in addition to the Catholic causes that these donors may have traditionally supported.